 In the later period of the Middle Ages, a massive four-sided residential tower was erected in front of the eastern curtain of the wall.
 It housed a central room in the ground floor and inside very thick walls, two additional chambers and a simple flight of stairs to the upper floors.
 In addition, the projection on the north side housed latrines serving the tower chambers.
 In the fifteenth or sixteenth century, a building was also erected in the western part of the courtyard, at the foot of the mound with a keep, and a building in the southern part of the complex.

-To this day, the lower part of the keep, fragments of defensive walls and a part of the wall of the building of the great hall with two Gothic windows have been preserved.
+To this day, the lower part of the keep (two storeys without wooden ceilings), fragments of defensive walls and a part of the wall of the building of the great hall with two Gothic windows have been preserved.
 The remaining elements of the castle have survived only at the level of foundations or slightly higher elements.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.